yuriechan/grpc-workspace/02-online-courses/01-protobuf/README.md

 ## Who this course is for

 * Developers who want to understand how to write .proto files and write code to create Protocol Buffer data
-* Architects who want to understand how Protocol Buffers works and be useful for their solution archicture
+* Architects who want to understand how Protocol Buffers works and be useful for their solution architecture